zeusta/Docs/extensions/Guide By Functions/Magento 2/Barcode Management.md

 ###  Barcode template

 You can create your own barcode template by adding new template.
-There are also 3 most used templates as default templates in the extension: A4, jewelry and standard for you to select.
+There are also 3 most used templates as default templates in the module: A4, jewelry and standard for you to select.

 ![You can create your own barcode template](./barcode-images/bm8.png)